-Now, there are some things about it that might be more attractive to a prospective buyer than the ESAM 3300.
+Now, some things about it might be more attractive to a prospective buyer than the ESAM 3300.
 It is smaller but still sleek.
 Some people prefer to be in control of frothing milk and with this machine you will be.
 It’s tall.
 There is no cup too tall for this thing!

 But let’s get down to why this is number three.
 Durability.
 This bad boy is more of a soft boy and has been known to break down in just months for some people.
 Sure, it comes with a warranty, but nobody gets a warranty with hopes of using it.